If you want the ultimate spa experience using an inflatable hot tub, you should pick those that come with high powered massage jets.

 Since the bubbles are produced from surrounding air, they tend to lower the temperature of the water.
 Some people might be able to ignore this, but to those who find the maximum temperature of 104 degrees Fahrenheit still not hot enough, this makes this shortcoming intolerable.

 You might think that with the heater turned on, this shouldn’t be a problem.
 But only a few models have the capability to run the heater and massage system at the same time.

-Hydro jets operate by producing highly-pressurized water jets, giving a more targeted and powerful massage.
-They are heated as well, making sure that even those with back pains or sore muscles get treated efficiently.
+Hydro jets operate by producing highly-pressurized water stream, giving a more targeted and powerful massage.
+They’re heated as well, making sure that even those with back pains or sore muscles get treated efficiently.

 Fortunately, even with the capability to produce more pressurized massage, these hydro jets do not produce much noise at all.
 In fact, the low hum is quite unnoticeable.

-To sum it up, here is a simple table comparing the major differences between bubble jets and hydro jets.
+To sum it up, here’s a simple table comparing the major differences between a bubble and hydro jet massage type.

 |✔ Gives a non-targeted, low pressure massage||✔ Gives a targeted and high-powered massage|